 The practice of safe sex includes periodic STD testing.
 This testing allows a person to not only prevent the spread of a disease to their sexual partners but also to protect themselves from something that could lead to a permanent illness and a shorter lifespan.
 Some STDs produce symptoms that can resemble an allergy or the flu, leaving the infected person unaware of the problem.
 Others do not present any symptoms at all.
-These are the most dangerous as they could be allowed to progress for years with the infected person again unaware of the illness.
+These are the most dangerous as they could progress for years with the infected person again unaware of the illness.
 Some diseases can be easily treated and resolved if found early, but if left untreated can cause severe problems, including death.
 Regular STD testing is the best way to avoid those risks.

 Benefits of Knowing Your Status

 You can’t tell if someone has an STD by merely looking at them.
-As noted above, some of these diseases do not present with symptoms.
+In fact, as noted above, some of these diseases do not present with symptoms.
 Without testing, a person can pass on an STD to their partner without either of them becoming aware of the problem.
 Contracting a disease through casual sex can be devastating long-term to not only both consenting parties but also their future sexual partners.
 Regular testing can avoid this outcome.

 STD Testing Near Me